 I loved helping out with Reception children because it was nice to help the younger students draw and solve puzzles.
 At first I was shy but then I became more and more confident.

 There are a wide variety of projects being run at the College, examples of which include: visits to a home for the elderly, delivery of food parcels to HDBs in Singapore, running of a wheelchair restoration service and student mentoring within the College.
 Internationally, DCSG also continue to build a long term and multi-level relationship with United World Schools (UWS) and fund a partner school in the Steng Trung province in a very remote part of rural Cambodia.
+This year we held our first student trip to the school and you can learn more about it in this video.

 I enjoy participating in the Community Action Group because helping others (whether in school, locally or internationally) is so important to me since it means we are taking small steps to make the world a better place for everyone.”